 The RTO manager is also responsible for systematically monitoring the RTO's training and assessment strategies and practices and any services offered by the RTO .

-To accomplish this RTO manager will need a thorough working knowledge of the national VET system, including the national skills framework, which includes training Packages, the Australia Qualifications Framework (AQF) and the VET Quality Framework.
+To accomplish this the RTO manager will need a thorough working knowledge of the national VET system, including the national skills framework, which includes training Packages, the Australian Qualifications Framework (AQF) and the VET Quality Framework.

 Some of the areas of responsibility delegated to the RTO manager may include: